 What Can Customers Do to Shorten the Time Needed?

 - Do your homework and have a design or message in mind before the process begins.
-Multiple design changes, while acceptable, may add cost and time to the job.
+Multiple design changes, while acceptable, may add cost and time to the project.

 - Make your expectations clear.

 - Share complete and accurate information about your vehicle(s).